This is our longest expedition with 10 days of kayaking and 2 rest days in Koh Mak and Koh Kood.

 The west coast of Koh Chang has some of the best rock formations in the National Park.
 With 5Km of inaccessible coastline ahead, our journey up the West coast offers us ample opportunity to express ourselves.
 Gliding between rocks, carving turns and testing our skills against the waves, there are challenges for all abilities during this first section of the day.

 Alas the excitement ends as we make our way around Bailan Bay headland, one last flurry of interest presents itself as there are several shallow caves that have extensive bat populations.
 Lunch on Lonely Beach (restaurant), is our next port of call.
-The remaining 4km back to The Emerald Cove offers us a time to reflect on our journey and revel in our achievement.
+The remaining 4km back to The Magic Resort offers us a time to reflect on our journey and revel in our achievement.
 We have completed our 12 day expedition and should all feel extremely proud of ourselves!
-I would also recommend having a relaxing and well earned massage for sore shoulders – Paradise Bungalows in Kai Bay is a favourite place of mine to visit for a massage after expeditions.

 Day 1 : 24 km